 August 14, Monday, Crate’s Marina, Belleville

-The day has come for the serious boat work.
-We were warned about an early start, and true to his reputation, Gord was at the boat at 6:30am to climb into the engine and get at the transmission.
-The plan was to remove and rebuild it, so after removing oil it was time for the haul out since we have zincs on the prop shaft.
+The day has come for the serious boat transmission work.
+We were warned about an early start, and true to his reputation, Gord was at the boat at 6:30 am to climb into the engine and get at the transmission.
+The plan was to remove and rebuild the transmission so after removing the oil it was time for the haul out.
 We also needed to replace a non-operational seacock valve (a valve in an opening through a ship’s hull below or near the waterline that connects a ship’s engine-cooling system to the sea)).

 More on the repairs later, but we are encouraged that the work is taking place.
 We are in good hands.

 I took some photos of this nice marina as well.
 Services and facilities are great – I’m working inside a nice air condition section of the office since the boat isn’t really accessible now.